 Why do I cramp?
 How do I stop cramping?

 Exercise associated cramps occur primarily because of muscle fatigue.
 More specifically, it's when very small muscle fibers called intrafusal fibers that give our nervous system feedback about the length of our muscles fatigue that errant signals can be sent to the spine causing a reflex response that sparks an uncontrollable cramp.

-While, people often talk about dehydration or an electrolyte imbalance as the root cause of a cramp, that’s not exactly right.
-In and of itself, dehydration or an electrolyte disturbance, won’t cause a cramp.
+While people often talk about dehydration or an electrolyte imbalance as the root cause of a cramp, that's not exactly right.
+In and of itself, dehydration won't cause a cramp.
 That said, dehydration and electrolyte imbalances can contribute to fatigue.
-So the bigger issue here isn’t merely the cramp, it’s how to delay fatigue.
+So the bigger issue here isn't merely the cramp, it's how to delay fatigue.

-Proper training, acclimating or acclimatizing to one’s environment, staying cool in the heat, proper fuel, and staying well hydrated can all help delay fatigue.
+Proper training, acclimating to one's environment, staying cool in the heat, proper fuel and staying well hydrated can all help delay fatigue.